-If you’re suffering from a hangover anxiety, you can try to overcome it through the methods below:
+If you’re suffering from hangover anxiety, you can try to overcome it through the methods below:

 1. Manage the Physical Symptoms

 Improving your physical status will help you in tackling your anxious feelings.
 Ensure to drink plenty of water all through the day to rehydrate your body.
-Also, if you’re experiencing nausea, eat some bananas, crackers, dry toast or broth to settle your tummy.
+Also, if you’re experiencing nausea, eat some of the following foods to settle your tummy;

 2. Do Breathing Exercises